torabian/fireback/README.md

 such as user signin, signup, forget password, ABAC, role permission system, and many more you might need to build a mid to large scale backend.

+## License

+This project is licensed under the [GNU Affero General Public License (AGPL)](LICENSE).
+Contributions and modifications must be shared under the same terms.

 ## Documents

 The original documents are provided in https://pixelplux.com/en/fireback/intro but for quick understanding you